amazon-ion/ion-docs/guides/symbols-guide.md

 ## Writing SymbolTokens

-Generally, Ion writers provide two kinds of SymbolToken-writing APIs: those that accept raw text, and those that accept a complete SymbolToken.
+Generally, Ion writers provide two kinds of SymbolToken-writing APIs, those that accept:

+-   Raw text, and
+-   Complete SymbolTokens.

 For APIs that accept

 -   *Raw text*, and the text is